Sleep and Recovery: The Role of Nutrition and Lifestyles in Overall Health

 France641.22%

 Western countries are gradually reducing meat consumption, with Germany showing a 10% drop.
-Nutrition education now focuses on promoting awareness of balanced diets and preventing deficiencies.
+Nutrition education now focuses on promoting awareness of balanced diets and preventing nutrient deficiencies.

 1. Motivation for Nutritional Balance